 The Centre for Epidemiology and Biostatistics is at the forefront of a preventative health revolution.
 Big data, changing infectious diseases patterns, and multi-disciplinary collaborations are transforming the ways public health disciplines are researched and taught.
 Our Centre aims to be a leader in this evolving environment.

 Epidemiology and biostatistics provide solutions to global public health challenges that demand multi-disciplinary responses.
 Our Centre's approach to research, teaching, and research training reflects this reality.
-We combine deep expertise with a broad range and reach – through our nine units, and our active links to other renowned institutions.
+We combine deep expertise with a broad range and reach – through our ten units, and our active links to other renowned institutions.
 This ensures our researchers and graduates are ready to contribute to preventing and alleviating the world's common, debilitating and burdensome health issues.

 Our Centre's specialised units address the most important diseases affecting Australians and other people worldwide:

 - Sexual Health

 Our Master of Epidemiology lays a solid foundation in research and analytical skills.
 We also offer the opportunity to specialise in Epidemiology and Biostatistics in the Master of Public Health and Master of Science (Epidemiology), and the Master of Biostatistics (Biostatistics Collaboration of Australia).

 Our Centre combines the best of established approaches and the latest advances.
 We are developing new statistical methods, study designs, and computing techniques to meet the challenges of increasingly large and complex data.
 Our research expertise extends to non-traditional skills sets in disciplines such as molecular biology and mathematical and computational sciences

 We are committed to ensuring that our research is applied in cost-effective programs.
 To achieve this, we invest substantially in implementation research in areas such as primary care, web-based technology and health economics.